Basis-Theory/basistheory-integration-guides/collections/guides/style_elements/index.md

             color: "#1ad1db"
         }
     }
-})
+});
 ```

 ## See it in action
 {: .no_toc }

-See a sample and the code that drives it below, want to experience the sandbox yourself?
-[Check it out here](https://codesandbox.io/s/styling-elements-sample-0eyoh).
+See a sample and the code that drives it below.
+Want to experience the sandbox yourself?
+[Check it out here.](https://codesandbox.io/s/styling-elements-sample-0eyoh)

 <div class="iframe-container">
   <iframe src="https://codesandbox.io/embed/styling-elements-sample-0eyoh?fontsize=14&hidenavigation=1&theme=dark" class="iframe-code" allowfullscreen="" frameborder="0"></iframe>